Septic System Maintenance is Crucial for Water Quality

 • Flush Only Toilet Paper

-Don’t use your commode as a trash can!
+Don’t use your toilet as a trash can!

 • Limit What Goes Down the Drain